 Yes indeed.
 When you take this one out of the box you’ll get 7 days of cloud storage to test.
 This, of course, is where a lot of security camera makers get additional revenue, but I’ll admit that here there’s an additional reason why you should consider the cloud storage over the microSD slot sitting underneath this camera.

 Firstly, with the blurams cloud storage you get an “Intelligent Alarm” system.
 This will use an intelligent AI to detect if there’s movement or a person coming near to your house.
 If it’s a person, it’ll get a shot of their face and compare it to “known people” that you setup.
 This is great if you want to see if your friends are at the door, or your son / daughter has got home safe from school.
 During my testing, we even got to know the postman and couriers.
 You can label and name family, friends and strangers.
+In this sense it works a lot like the doorbell cameras you’ve seen people putting up, like the vivint doorbell camera and the Ring Video doorbells.

 The cloud recording also builds in a “quick search” feature, meaning that you can quickly zip to important clips from the various categories.
 Motion is shown on a slider, as is sound or a human face appearing.
 It’s quick and easy to zip through the footage and find that moment when something strange may have happened.
 With SD card recording, you’ll instead just need to go through every part of the recording to find out when something happened.
 Plus, with your camera available on the phone and the web, you can access the cloud storage anywhere.